gvwilson/sensibleadventures/cloudherd/new.md

 They walked in silence along the path that ran next to the walls.
 Ancient cobblestones showed through the hard-packed dirt in a few places.
-Noxy scuffed crusts of frost off a few absent-mindedly, wondering what else she could say.
+Noxy scuffed crusts of frost off a few absentmindedly, wondering what else she could say.

 Suddenly Thokmay stopped.
 "What is that?" he asked.
 A heavy wooden